AkaiiKitsune/aimeio-cardreader/readme.md

 # Usage

+Make sure to install the ACR122U's [driver](https://www.acs.com.hk/en/driver/3/acr122u-usb-nfc-reader/) before using this.

 To use it with a game, copy `aimeio.dll` to your `segatools` folder and add the following to your `segatools.ini`:

 ```ini